 performance in that subject and

 all other subjects the candidate

--

 has already appeared including

 practical examinations and

 project work and shall not be

 permitted for the remaining

 examinations of the subjects of

 that semester/year.
 The

 candidate is also debarred and

 forfeits the seat.

+16 at the staff the self and the self and self-date

 If student of the college, who is not a candidate Student of the colleges expulsion

 for the particular examination or any person not from the examination hall and

 connected with the college indulges in any cancellation of the performance

 malpractice or improper conduct mentioned in in that subject and all other

 clause 6 to 8. subjects the candidate has

 already appeared including

 practical examinations and

 project work and shall not be

 9. permitted for the remaining

-" examinations of the subjects of
+examinations of the subjects of

 that semester/year.
 The

 candidate is also debarred and

 forfeits the seat.
 Person(s) who

 do not belong to the College will

 be handed over to police and, a

-·

 police case will be registered

-Company in a description of different state of against them.
+against them.

 10. Comes in a drunken condition to the Expulsion from the examination

-examination hall. hall and cancellation of the
+10. examination hall. hall and cancellation of the

 performance in that subject and

 all other subjects the candidate

 has already appeared including

 practical

 examinations and project work

 and shall not be permitted for the

 remaining examinations of the

 subjects of that semester/year.

 11. Copying detected on the basis of internal Cancellation of the performance

 evidence, such as, during valuation or during in that subject and all other

 special scrutiny. subjects the candidate has

+Special Sciulity. '

 appeared including practical

-1 1

-examinations and project work of

-that semester/year examinations.

-If any malpractice is detected which is not

-12. covered in the above clauses 1 to 11 shall be

-reported to the University for further action to

-award suitable punishment.
+examinations and project work of that semester/year examinations.
+12. If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the University for further action to award suitable punishment.